 In this course, students will develop and hone academic and professional writing skills by employing those skills to communicate with range of audiences across a range of situations and contexts.
 To do that, students will receive instruction and practice in writing well-structured, logical, and effective academic essays while developing critical thinking skills and effective work habits.
 Prerequisite: Successful completion of ENG 121 or equivalent with a grade of “C-” or better.

 This course is designed to aid students in understanding the dynamics of interpersonal relationships.
-Verbal and nonverbal communication patterns between people in personal, social, academic, and professional settings will be examined, within and between cultures, including both face-to-face and technologically mediated channels.
+Verbal and nonverbal communication patterns among people in personal, social, academic, and professional settings will be examined, within and between cultures, including both face-to-face and technologically mediated channels.
 The nature of these interactions will be evaluated using contemporary communication theory.
-The course will enable students to identify their interpersonal communication behaviors and to more critically evaluate their own oral communication and that of others.
-A primary goal of the course is to improve the quality of students’ communication in their personal and professional relationships, to enhance students’ experience and. confidence with oral communication, and increase awareness of the importance of interpersonal communication that is inclusive and equitable.
+The course will enable students to identify their interpersonal communication skills and behaviors and to more critically evaluate their own oral communication and that of others.
+The primary goals of the course are to improve the quality of students’ communication in their personal and professional relationships, to enhance students’ experience and. confidence with oral communication, and increase awareness of the importance of interpersonal communication that is inclusive and equitable.

 This course surveys American history from 1877 to the present.
 Emphasis is placed on the multifaceted experiences within American society; political, economic, intercultural, and social trends; and the impact of the United States in world affairs.
 Prerequisite: ENG 122 or successful completion of the Written Communication Competency II requirement.

 This course introduces students to the interdisciplinary field of social sciences and some of the disciplines that comprise this field, including anthropology, psychology, economics, sociology, political science, and history.
 In this course, students will learn important social science concepts and theoretical approaches, along with the research methods that social scientists use to study human behavior.
 They will also learn how research and findings from the social sciences can be applied broadly throughout society.
 Throughout the course and through a summative assignment, students will examine how social factors shape social behavior and some of the consequences of current social problems.